How to become a Florida resident without living there?

 Florida has no clear-cut minimum number of days you must spend in Florida to make it your domicile.
 However, designating it as your primary residence in third-party and official records bolsters your intent to make Florida your home base on a go-forward basis.
 It is also crucial to keep important documents, such as mortgage documents, insurance policies, and identification papers, in Florida to fulfill residency requirements.

 Each step forms a stitch in a larger legal and financial fabric, demonstrating that while you travel around the country and wider world as a nomad, Florida is still where you call home.
-Although the process requires an investment of time and resources, the benefits awaiting you at the end will surely make it all worthwhile.
+Although the process requires an investment of time and resources, the benefits of a well-documented Florida domicile can be well worth it for many people.

 Why choose Florida?

-Florida consistently ranks among the most favorable states for establishing residency, especially attractive to American expats, digital nomads, and retirees who don’t maintain a permanent U.S. residence.
-By selecting Florida as your official domicile, you gain access to significant financial and legal benefits tailored perfectly to a global lifestyle:
+Florida consistently ranks among the more favorable states for establishing residency, especially for American expats, digital nomads, and retirees who don’t maintain a permanent U.S. residence.
+By selecting Florida as your official domicile, you can access meaningful financial and legal advantages that often fit well with a global lifestyle:

-Florida doesn’t tax personal income, including pensions, investments, Social Security benefits, or foreign-earned income.
-This advantage alone can result in substantial annual savings, particularly for expatriates and retirees who draw income from abroad or from retirement accounts.
+Florida doesn’t tax personal income, including wages, pensions, investments, Social Security benefits, or foreign-earned income at the state level.
+This advantage can result in substantial annual state-tax savings compared with higher-tax states, particularly for expatriates and retirees who draw income from abroad or from retirement accounts, depending on their overall situation.

 No estate or inheritance taxes